Yoshiboi18303/Econoshi_Bot-Code/README.md

 -----------------------------------------------------------------------------------

-All code written and made was using Glitch and is Protect by a MIT License.
+All code written and made was using Glitch and is Protected by a MIT License.
 You can freely copy the code and use it for your own Economy Bot on Discord.
 Just make sure to credit me before doing it. :)

 -----------------------------------------------------------------------------------